MEZ901/PenPoint/README.md

    yarn install
    ```
 3. Create environment variables:
-   - Make a copy of `.env.example` and rename it to `.env`.
+   - Begin by duplicating the `.env.example` file and renaming the duplicate as `.env`.
-   - Change the values of the environment variables in `.env` to your own values.
+   - Inside the newly created `.env` file, modify the values of the environment variables according to your specific requirements.

-    > **Note:** The `.env` file should not be committed to version control (it is already added to the `.gitignore` file).
-However, the `.env.example` file is committed to version control as a reference for the environment variables.
+   > **Note:** Remember not to include the `.env` file in version control, as it is already specified in the `.gitignore` file.
+However, the `.env.example` file is committed to version control to serve as a reference for the necessary environment variables

 4. Run the development server:
    ```bash
    yarn dev